Analytical Provisioning for Attention-FFN Disaggregated LLM Serving under Stochastic Workloads: Numerical Experiments

-We adopt the linear coefficients with parameters calibrated for the DeepSeek-V3 architecture deployed on Huawei Ascend 910C NPUs.
-The coefficients are obtained via linear regression on real execution traces collected from the deployment, which can be found in Table~\ref{tab:latency_params}.
+\textbf{Latency parameters and configuration.} We adopt linear latency coefficients calibrated for the DeepSeek-V3 architecture deployed on Huawei Ascend 910C NPUs, obtained via linear regression on real execution traces: $\alpha_A = 0.00165$ cycles/token, $\beta_A = 50$ cycles, $\alpha_F = 0.083$ cycles/request, $\beta_F = 100$ cycles, $\alpha_C = 0.022$ cycles/token, and $\beta_C = 20$ cycles.
 Appendix~\ref{app:latency} provides the general derivation framework, enabling practitioners to calibrate these parameters for other hardware platforms.

-Under this configuration, communication latency can be effectively hidden through pipelining.
-Specifically, both $t_A$ and $t_F$ exceed $2 \times t_C$ across operating regimes.
-Consequently, our analysis focuses on balancing Attention and FFN workloads as the primary optimization target.
+Under this configuration, communication latency can be effectively hidden through pipelining ($t_A, t_F > 2 t_C$ across operating regimes), so our analysis focuses on balancing Attention and FFN workloads.
+We fix batch size $B = 256$, expected decode length $\mu_D = 500$ ($\sigma_D^2=294500$) tokens, and expected prefill length $\mu_P = 100$ ($\sigma_P^2=9900$) tokens.
+We sweep $r \in \{1, 2, 4, 8, 16, 24, 32\}$ and simulate until $N = 10{,}000$ requests complete per Attention instance.
+By Theorem \ref{thm:meanfield}, The theoretical optimal A/F ratio is: $r^*_{\mathrm{mf}} \approx 9.3$.

-\paragraph{Evaluation Metrics.} We evaluate the following metrics to assess system performance:
+\textbf{Evaluation Metrics.} We evaluate the following metrics to assess system performance:

 \begin{itemize}